-On May 5, 2021, the Company's Board of Directors (the "Board") approved the closure of Carousel due to its high costs, declining sales and operating and cash flow losses, as well as management's determination that, due to post-COVID-19 competitive pressures in the infant, toddler and juvenile products segment within the consumer products industry, such losses were likely to continue.
+During the first 54 days of fiscal year 2022, Carousel manufactured and marketed infant and toddler bedding directly to consumers online from a facility in Douglasville, Georgia.
+On May 5, 2021, the Company's Board approved the closure of Carousel due to its high costs, declining sales and operating and cash flow losses, as well as management's determination that, due to post-COVID-19 competitive pressures in the infant, toddler and juvenile products segment within the consumer products industry, such losses were likely to continue.
 Accordingly, the operations of Carousel ceased on May 21, 2021.

-During the fiscal year ended April 3, 2022, Carousel experienced a gross loss of \$689,000, which was the result of the sale of inventory below cost and the recognition of charges of \$334,000 related to the settlement with a supplier of a commitment to purchase fabric and \$265,000 associated with the liquidation of Carousel's remaining inventory upon the closure of the business.
+During the fiscal year ended April 3, 2022, Carousel experienced a gross loss of 689,000, which was the result of the sale of inventory below cost and the recognition of charges of 334,000 related to the settlement with a supplier of a commitment to purchase fabric and 265,000 associated with the liquidation of Carousel's remaining inventory upon the closure of the business.

-Note 5 - Financing Arrangements
+Note 6 - Financing Arrangements